wyattscarpenter/ludophile/README.md

 Reply
 ```

+From that website, you can download a zip, which file has a sha1hash of TODO and a git hash of TODO.
+I've unzipped the zip for you already, no winrar needed!
+It's the Ludophile/ folder now.

-Sadly, yes, nqh is right, in the original Ludophile the shortcuts (lnk files) don't work, and keep trying to take you to the Documents folder instead.
+Sadly, yes, nqh in the comments above is right: in the original Ludophile the shortcuts (lnk files) don't work, and keep trying to take you to the Documents folder instead.
 So, I decided to fix them, because git supports symlinks (if your operating system does) and Jack Lance isn't around anymore to fix it himself.
 RIP @[JackLance](https://github.com/JackLance/).

 I think it's a pretty good game.

-Without further ado, enter the Ludophile folder (I've unzipped the zip for you already, no winrar needed!) and click on ludophile.exe to play.
+Without further ado, enter the Ludophile folder and click on ludophile.exe to play.